a-yiorgos/tcpmux/README.md

 complex.
 It does not have to be less complex than it has to be though.
 The Wikipedia article on tcpmux clearly identifies risks that come with deploying it.
 Personally, I view tcpmux as an old and simple TCP RPC mechanism.

+This repository provides a copy of the reference implementation.

 http://blog.postmaster.gr/2010/12/20/tcpmux-a-mostly-overlooked-tcp-service/